-In Noble Family Dining Hall we have options to accommodate GF students.
+Saint Mary's has a number of students who need to follow a gluten free (GF) diet.
+We have options to accommodate GF students in the dining hall.
 Starting with our line cards, many of our regular dining hall items are naturally gluten-free.
 Any food item that contains wheat, rye, barley, or non-certified GF oats is identified by the allergen declaration of "wheat" on our line cards, and the matching wheat icon.
 Many of our students simply refer to these line cards to navigate their dining hall choices.
 Of course this does not prevent cross-contamination of naturally gluten-free foods once they are out on the dining hall lines.
 For this reason we are happy to hold portions of some items back in the kitchen to eliminate that risk.
-As with food allergies, we can also specially prepare gluten-free meals for students who coordinate with the College's dietitian and the dining hall.
+We also have a special gluten free area in the dining hall.
+Students usually take items from this area then head out to the general dining room to gather other items to complete their meal.
+As with food allergies, we can also specially prepare gluten-free meals for students who coordinate with the College's dietitian.
+Additionally, deep-fried foods have a higher rate of cross-contamination and we generally advise against their consumption.